-- (3) If the department is unable to reissue this general permit prior to its expiration, a notice of general permit coverage granted under this general permit shall be automatically administratively extended, unless otherwise specified on the notice of general permit coverage.
+- this general permit prior to its expiration, a notice of general permit coverage granted under this general permit shall be automatically administratively extended, unless otherwise specified on the notice of general permit coverage.
 This administrative extension shall expire sixty days after the effective date of the new general permit unless: - (A) A notice of intent for coverage under the new general permit is submitted within sixty days after the effective date of the new general permit.
 The administrative extension shall thus expire on the effective date of the notice of general permit coverage authorizing the existing discharge under the new general permit; - (B) An application for an individual NPDES permit coverage is submitted within sixty days after the effective date of the new general permit.
 The administrative extension shall thus expire on the effective date of the individual NPDES permit authorizing the existing discharge; or